-Open-cell Neoprene is called this because it is quite porous.
-The open cell neoprene is going to be a little bit more form-fitting.
+Neoprene that is open-cell is called this because it is quite porous.
+The neoprene used for an open-cell wetsuit is going to be a little bit more form-fitting.

-This means that a wetsuit made out of the material will fit your body more tightly.
+This means that an open-cell wetsuit made out of the material will fit your body more tightly.
 However, this also means that this kind of wetsuit is going to require lube to put on.

 This isn’t that unusual.
-These suits are going to last for less time than closed-cell suits.
+These open-cell wetsuits are going to last for less time than closed-cell suits.
 The material in an open-cell wetsuit is simply less sturdy and does break easier compared to using a closed-cell wetsuit.

 What is closed cell Neoprene?

-This is actually going to be the most commonly seen Neoprene that is used in wetsuits.
+This is actually the most commonly seen Neoprene that is used for wetsuits.
 This kind of Neoprene isn’t porous which makes it a great choice for a closed-cell wetsuit.

 While this means that the material is a little bit stiffer, it also means that you’re a little more insulated from the elements when you’re using a closed-cell wetsuit.
 A close cell wetsuit will last a longer amount of time which means that you’ll be able to hold onto it for longer periods of time.

 What Kind of Neoprene is Better?

-Now, it’s difficult to say that one type of Neoprene is really better all the time.
+Now, it’s difficult to say that one type of Neoprene is really better all the time for scuba divers.
 It will depend on the situation and what piece of clothing to use it for.
 The requirements for neoprene scuba diving gloves are different than for a wetsuit.

 In fact, there’s a lot more to consider than just the kind of Neoprene that is used in your wetsuit.
-However, Neoprene is a base for your wetsuit which means that you will need to know some basics about why you would want open or closed cells.
+However, wetsuits are made with Neoprene which means that you will need to know some basics about why you would want open or closed cells.

 Regardless of the Neoprene that the wetsuit is made out of, consider the other features as well.
 You will need thicker material if you are in colder waters.
 You may want a shell that is camouflage colored if you are considering doing things like spearfishing.